jmservera/FagorEderlan/docs/_posts/2016-10-15-FagorEderlan.md

 Day 1 | *Hackfest preparation*
 --- | ---
-IoT Lab | we dedicated the morning to do a [IoT Hub lab](http://thinglabs.io) to get familiar with the technology, so anyone could discuss about all the parts we were going to use.
+IoT Lab | we dedicated the morning to do a [IoT Hub lab][IoTLab] to get familiar with the technology, so anyone could discuss about all the parts we were going to use.
 In the lab, we used Intel Edison with Grove kits, Raspberry Pi 2 with Fez Hat and connected to the cloud using node.js and also the node-red platform.
 Kanban Board | During the afternoon, we discussed about the technology we were going to use for each part and created an initial Kanban Board with the work for the next days. |

 Day 2 | *Divide teams and start the work*